deepsea-inria/pbench/README.md

 - The `prun` tool organizes and executes measured runs of client-supplied benchmark programs.
 Crashes and timeouts of benchmark programs are handled gracefully by `prun`.
+  Measurements are saved in a well-organized, human-readable plain text file.

 - The `pplot` tool generates various human-readable output from the data collected by `prun` experiments.
 Forms